Why Canonical Tags Matter More in AI Search

 Step 3: Use Google Search Operators

-Phase 3: Choose the Right Fix
+Choose the Right Fix

 ConditionRecommended MethodWhen to Use It

-A duplicate page is obsolete and should no longer be accessed.301 RedirectTo permanently forward users and crawlers from a duplicate URL to the canonical version, consolidating ranking signals.
+A duplicate page is obsolete and should no longer be accessed.301 RedirectTo permanently forward users and crawlers from a duplicate URL to the canonical version, consolidating all ranking signals.

-Phase 4: Implement Your Fixes
+Implement Your Fixes

 Step 1: Add Canonical Tags to Duplicate Pages